tomjoht/learnapidoc/_docs/documenting_conceptual_content/docapis_doc_overview.md

 ## Overlap with marketing

 Another facet of product overview pages is their frequent overlap with marketing content.
-In many organizations, there is a developer marketing group that handles product overviews which also cover this more high-level overview of the product.
+In many organizations, there is a developer marketing group that handles higher-level product content, creating some overlap with documentation-based product overviews.
 For example, if you browse the AWS Lambda documentation, you'll find that a higher-level product overview appears before the actual documentation.
 Here's the [marketing layer](https://aws.amazon.com/lambda/) to the product:

 <a class='noCrossRef' href="https://aws.amazon.com/lambda/"><img style="border: 1px solid #dedede" src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/api/awslambdaproducthomepage.png" alt="AWS Lambda product homepage" /></a>